 A term used to describe a property that stands alone, separate from all others.

-A newly built residence or an older property that has been refurbished and modernised.
+A newly built residence or an older, refurbished and modernised property.

 These refer to disrepair or damage done to a rented property.

-These are fees paid by the buyer’s solicitor on the buyer’s behalf, such as stamp duty, land registry fees, and search fees.
+These are fees paid by the buyer’s solicitor on the buyer’s behalf, such as stamp duty, land registry, and search fees.